 Can I submit my film digitally?

 YES!
-New to this year, we are accepting digital screeners.
+We hate dealing with old-fashioned DVD’s so feel free to send us your digital screeners.
 We simply ask that you send us a private link to your work.
 We will not view any screener without a completed application and paid submission fee.
 You can still send us two DVD screeners if you have them lying around (no Blu-Ray’s please).

 When is the submission deadline?